tedcar/Instant-Scribe/01_Context/Product/01_Blueprint.md

 3
 ML Framework
 NVIDIA NeMo Toolkit
-nemo_toolkit[asr]==1.23.0
+nemo_toolkit[asr] (latest)
 Robustness: The official, GPU-optimized framework for using Parakeet models.
-Provides a high-level API that simplifies model loading (from_pretrained) and inference (transcribe), ensuring stable and performant interaction with the AI core.
+Using the latest version ensures compatibility with the model's intended runtime (NeMo >= 2.2).
 6
 Language/Runtime
 Python & PyTorch